Chapter 14-53

 (a) No more than the number of cannabis retailers adopted by resolution may operate within the City of Watsonville at any one (1) time and shall be issued a permit by the City of Watsonville.

-(b) Parking for retail cannabis facilities shall be a minimum of one (1) parking space per one hundred fifty (150) square feet of floor area dedicated to the business.
+(b) Parking for retail cannabis facilities shall be a minimum of one (1) parking space per three hundred (300) square feet of floor area dedicated to the business, plus one (1) space for each employee on shift.

-(e) Uniformed licensed security personnel shall be employed to monitor site activity, control loitering and site access, and to serve as a visual deterrent to unlawful activities.
-Security personnel may be allowed to carry firearms if authorized by the Chief of Police.
+(e) Uniformed licensed security personnel shall be employed to monitor site activity, control loitering and site access, and to serve as a visual deterrent to unlawful activities at all times that the retail facility is open in compliance with Section 14-53.404(a)(13).

 (f) Retailers may have only that quantity of cannabis and cannabis products to meet the daily demand readily available for sale on site in the retail sales area of the retailer.
 Additional product may be stored in a secured, locked area to which customers, vendors, and visitors shall not have access.